 Talking in tongues

 Learning a foreign language can open up a world of opportunities for you and your children.
-You might want to learn a language to get back to your roots or perhaps you’re planning a trip overseas.
-Along with learning the language, you will also be exposed to different cultures and will gain an increased global awareness.
-The earlier your child learns the better, because children are more receptive and master pronunciation and native inflections quicker.
+Along with learning the language they will be exposed to different cultures and will gain an increased global awareness.
+You might also want to learn a new language to get back to your roots or perhaps you’re planning a trip overseas.
+The earlier your child learns the better as children are more receptive and master pronunciation and native inflections quicker.
 Sharing the experience with your children will aid the learning process as it will increase opportunities for everyone to practise.
 Find out what your learning style is and try to make the learning process as fun as possible.
-Consider labelling household items in the new language and having dedicated days where you try to converse solely in the language.
+Consider labelling household items in the new language and having dedicated days where you try to converse solely in this language.
 It is possible to learn the basics of a language within six months, especially for young children.

 where to go